hnrkndrssn/hwapp/README.md

 - Will it work, that is the question?
 - Yet another update
 - Testing for Jira Server again since I forgot a little detail
-- Test for Jenkins integration...
+- Test for Jenkins integration...???